ZipCodeCore/Java.Labs.GettingStarted/README.md

 * Download the dmg for the Community version for Mac.
 * Use the downloaded dmg to install the application.

+(OR)

+#### Installing IntelliJ

+1. First begin by installing HomeBrew by copying and pasting the command below into the terminal
+    * `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+2. After Java has been installed, copy and paste the following command in the terminal
+    * `brew cask install intellij-idea`
+3. Upon launching IntelliJ, ensure the [Apache Maven](https://maven.apache.org/) plugin is enabled.
+   * From the menu bar found at the top of application, select `Plugins`, and ensure `Maven` is checked.
+4. Ensure that a project is opened via its `pom.xml` located at the _root directory_ of the project.
+   * When prompted, select `Open as Project`.
+   * If prompted, select `Delete Existing Project and Import`.

+# End of First Day Installs

+## These will be done later:

 ### Postgres App